 Heating oil past its smoke point can cause it to have an off flavor, lose its nutritional value and turn the once healthy oil into a trans fat laden heart disease machine.
 Oils that can take high temperatures make good all purpose cooking oils.
 Choose from canola, sunflower and peanut for high-heat uses such as searing and frying.
 Medium-high heat oils are good for baking, sautéing and stir-frying; try grapeseed, safflower or sunflower oil.
 For sauces, lower- heat baking and pressure cooking, medium-high heat oils are best.
 Good choices are olive oil, corn oil, pumpkinseed oil and walnut oil.

 “There are some oils that should never be heated,” Blomquist points out.
 These oils, found on the supermarket shelves in the nutritional supplement category in the refrigerator, can also be used as condiments.
 Use them in dips and dressings, or add to a dish after it has been removed from heat.
 For example, add walnut oil, with its nutty flavor, to your salad; or add sesame oil to your stir- fry after its done cooking to add extra flavor.
 Other oils to use unheated are flax, evening primrose, borage, black currant, hemp and wheat germ oils.
-This is also a good way to incorporate essential fatty acids into your diet.
+This is also a good way to incorporate essential fatty acids and hgh into your diet.

 To extend the shelf life and preserve the nutritional value of culinary oils, store them in the refrigerator once they’ve been opened.
 Oils rich in omega-3 essential fatty acids such as flax, walnut, pumpkin and other nutritional oils should be protected from heat and light whether or not they have been opened.
 For other types of oil, a dark, cool pantry is a good storage option.